 - Combine the toasted nuts with the melted chocolate.

-- Place the chocolate bark in the fridge for about 10 minutes, this will help set the chocolate.
+- If you need it sooner, place the chocolate bark in the fridge for only 10 minutes, this will help set the chocolate faster.

 Video